Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 After parsing, difftastic converts the tree-sitter parse tree to an s-expression.
 Everything is a list or an atom.
-This uniform representation enables the diffing logic to work on any language I can parse.
+This uniform representation enables the diffing logic to work on any language that I can parse.

 For example, given a JavaScript program like this: